 - Allow to cool and set in the refrigerator for 2-3 hours (or overnight).

-- Bake on the middle rack for 20 minutes (or until golden brown on the bottom) then flip each fry over and bake another 5-7 minutes.
-I suggest using tongs to flip!!
+- If baking, bake on the middle rack for 20 minutes (or until golden brown on the bottom) then flip each fry over and bake another 5-7 minutes.
+I suggest using tongs to flip.

 Alexandra @ It's Not Complicated Recipes